blakeblackshear/frigate/docs/docs/configuration/restream.md

         - path: rtsp://127.0.0.1:8554/rtsp_cam_sub # <--- the name here must match the name of the camera_sub in restream
           input_args: preset-rtsp-restream
           roles:
+            - audio # <- only necessary if audio detection is enabled
             - detect
   http_cam:
     ffmpeg: